mgreiler/se-unlocked/Transcripts/EP_26_Chris_Biscardi.md

 seems that it's a complete different, different way of consultancy, which is really focused on understanding community.
 As you said, understanding how open source works.
 So they are not only using open source, but they are producing open source.
-So do you have to.
-Brief and no, they're the way in and out.
-Right.
+So they have to believe and know their the way in and out, right?
 That's really cool.
-Um, and when you're looking at this different.
-Clients that you worked with, right?
-You said Docker, you said Gatsby at they're all open source.
+Um, and when you're looking at these different clients that you worked with, right?
+You said Docker, you said Gatsby, and they're all open source.
 Do you still see that there are a lot of differences in terms of how to develop software or is it all same, same, right?
-Is it because it's open source?
-It has a similar mentality.
+Is it because it's open source it has a similar mentality?
 Um, how software is developed, how people collaborate, how people interact, you know?

-**Chris:** [00:05:16] Oh, that's like.
-To me, that's like such a big question.
+**Chris:** [00:05:16] Oh, that's like, to me, that's like such a big question.
 Uh, I could probably talk about that for an entire podcast episode again and again.
-Um, yeah.
-Yeah.
-I mean, there are similarities and there are differences right there.
-There's similarities in the sense that like they're open source projects.
+Um, yeah, I mean, there are similarities and there are differences right?
+There, there's similarities in the sense that like they're open source projects.
 So there's the feature of like having a community around it.
 Or having users, um, I don't necessarily consider those to be the same, right?
 You can have users of an open source project without having a community, right?
 And you can have a community around an open source project that doesn't, uh, sort of like feed into your business.
-You have to think about that whole system as a whole system, as opposed to being like, Oh, we're just gonna throw some code up and get hub and like, Yeah, we're an open source company now
+You have to think about that whole system as a whole system, as opposed to being like, "Oh, we're just gonna throw some code up and GitHub and like, yay, we're an open source company now."

-**Michaela:** [00:06:00] community also ecosystem because somehow if I'm thinking about open source and I think about a guest fee or also what WordPress, for example, I think there is also not only communities also ecosystem, right?
-So that building people are building upon your stuff.
-Um, do you see that there are two different
+**Michaela:** [00:06:00] But isn't community also ecosystem because somehow if I'm thinking about open source and I think about a Gatsby or also what WordPress, for example, I think there is also not only communities also ecosystem, right?
+So that building, people are building upon your stuff.
+Um, do you see that there are two different things?

-**Chris:** [00:06:16] things?
-Yeah, I think there's, there's sort of like two different approaches in my head.
+**Chris:** [00:06:16] Yeah, I think there's, there's sort of like two different approaches in my head.
 There's the sort of competitive approach to it and there's the collaborative approach to it.
 Um, and then sometimes they're mixed up in the same company, right?